SmartBear/testengine-cli/README.md

 `testengine jobs cancel <job ID>`

+### Get the status of a job, using job ID without generating a report
+Each job has a job ID, with the command "jobs cancel" a running (or queued) job can be canceled.

+`testengine jobs status <job ID>`

 ### Request an execution report from the server'
 Each job has a job ID, with the command "jobs report" you can request the execution report for a completed job.
 The "output" argument is mandatory, "format" is optional.